OfficeDev/office-js-docs-pr/reference/word/word-add-ins-reference-overview.md

 Get the TypeScript definitions: ```typings install office-js --ambient```

-## API structure
+## Understand the API

-The shared and the Word-specific APIs are quite a bit diffferent and so you should understand how they are different.
+The shared and the Word-specific APIs are quite a bit different.
 The shared API uses namespaces to organize the objects and methods for interacting with Word.
 It uses callbacks to perform the asynchronous calls to Word.
 The Word-specific API has strongly typed object definitions for interacting with Word.
 It uses promises to perform the asynchronous calls to Word.

 ### Running your add-in